godfreybwaira/shani-ob/README.md

 **Explanation:**

 This `div.container` watches for an element with id `profile` when it is clicked.
-If you ommit `watch-on` attribute the default value will be `watch-on="init"`.
+If you omit `watch-on` attribute the default value will be `watch-on="init"`.

 ### 1.11 `shani-on`

 **Description:**

 `shani-on` attribute is used to define events fired by element.
-It is used along side with `shani-fn` attribute.
+It is used alongside with `shani-fn` attribute.
 There are default events for some elements as follows:

 * `submit` for form elements
 * `change` for input, select and textarea elements
 * `click` for all other elements

 You can attach one or more events to listen on a single element.
-If you ommit this attribute the defaults will me assumed.
+If you omit this attribute the defaults will me assumed.

 **Syntax:**